moccalotto/kaos/_rulebook/main.md

 {:.noprint}
 You can see more about races [here]({{ '/rulebook/races/' | prepend: site.baseurl }}).

+{:.noscreen}
+See the races list for more information about races.

 ## Skills
 Skills have a *base score* and a *max score* that depend on the attribute scores of the character.